 A quick scan of the relevant shelf in any supermarket or pharmacy reveals a bewildering array of plasters- Different shapes, sizes, fabrics and so on.
 I don’t carry spray on plasters, I don’t like them, finding them largely impractical for an outdoor hiking environment.
 You may disagree.

 Fabric dressing strips can be useful as these enable exactly the correct width to be used.
 However unless they are being applied by a third party, they can be impossible to manipulate and wielding a small pair of scissors, attempting to cut through a multi layered plaster while dripping blood everywhere will quickly dissuade you from including them again.
 A small selection of sizes is a preferable option for solo use.
 Cheaper fabric plasters are invariably not up to the job, they require dry skin and easily peel off with sweat and rain.
 Something sturdier is required.
 There are various types of heavyweight plasters.
 The inclusion of one or two waterproof plasters may be advisable too.
 Beware the cheaper waterproof plasters as they fall off with ease, better quality examples are available, look for those that include an antibacterial barrier in their construction.
-It is also preferable to include hypo-allergenic products where possible.
+It is may be preferable to include hypo-allergenic products where possible.

 Specialised blister plasters should be used with care.
 They are designed to stay in place until they virtually fall off.
 In that time it is possible for maceration to occur to the skin and the whole come adrift, taking a large portion of skin with it.
 This is due to the lack of porosity in the plaster.
 However, once the damage has been done and the decision taken to use one, they can do a great job of preventing the introduction of bacteria while providing some release from constant friction and pressure pain.